Black Canyon Trail (BCT)

 Death By Singlespeed

-From its beginning at Highway 69 to its terminus at the Carefree Highway, the BCT is a long descent through a spectacular swath of the Sonoran Desert.
+From its beginning just north of Highway 69 to its terminus at the Carefree Highway, the BCT is a long descent through a spectacular swath of the Sonoran Desert.
 The landscape includes saguaro forests, rugged canyons, and views of the Bradshaw Mountains to the west.

 The standard start is just outside Spring Valley along Highway 69 between I-17 and Prescott, Arizona.
 The trail now extends farther north of Highway 69, but can be harder to access.
 The first few miles are relatively flat.
 On our ride the area had seen some recent rains, combined with cow traffic made for some bumpy rather unpleasant riding.
 From the six mile mark all the way to Bumble Bee is awesome flowing single track.
 No brakes, no pedaling bliss!
 From Bumble Bee south to the Table Mesa trailhead, expect dramatic views and the most exciting riding of the whole route.